 To err is human, but some mistakes come with a heavy price.
 One such example is choosing the wrong college for your MBA or PGDM degree.
 Both the courses offer high expectations to help you build a bright future.
-The right B-school will give you the required exposure and experience and bring out the best managerial or entrepreneurial skills in you.
+The right B-school will give you the required exposure and experience and bring out the best in your managerial or entrepreneurial skills.
 In India alone, the number of B-schools has mushroomed over the past few years owing to the tremendous demand for such courses.
 But, are they all worth it?

 There’s no denying that pursuing a management course after graduation is heavy on your pockets.
-So not only do the wrong choices leave you empty-handed in terms of knowledge and exposure, but it is also a lossy affair in terms of finance.
+So making the wrong choices not only leaves you empty-handed in terms of knowledge and exposure, but it is also a financial loss.

-We have listed the top 10 mistakes students tend to make while choosing a B-school here, so you can be awry of the same:
+We have listed the top 10 mistakes students tend to make while choosing a B-school here, so you can beware of the same:

 Following the herd

 This is one of the biggest mistakes you can make while choosing the best B school.
 You must not depend on what the crowd says is the best for you.
 You must have your intentions and do your research well because what works for others may not work for you.
-Just because a management degree sounds cool and everyone around you is echoing its importance doesn’t mean you need it.
-Giving in to the trend and getting into a course that you are not aware of or interested in is simply a waste of your time and money.
+Just because a management degree sounds cool and everyone around you is echoing its importance, doesn’t mean you need it.
+Giving in to the trend and enrolling in a course that you are not aware of or interested in is simply a waste of your time and money.

 Not having clear goals

 Management courses are designed differently for each vertical.
-If you want to improve your managerial skills, an MBA is a better choice than PGDM.
-However, if you want to nurture your entrepreneurial skills and want to imbibe leadership qualities, the PGDM course will fit you better.
-Not having clarity about your goals will only lead you to choose a B-school and a course that you do not need in the first place.
+If you want to improve your managerial skills, an MBA is a better choice than a PGDM.
+However, if you want to nurture your entrepreneurial skills and want to imbibe leadership qualities, the PGDM courses will suit you better.
+Not having clarity about your goals will only lead you to choose a B-school and a course that you did not need in the first place.

-Yes, college life is fun, but enrolling into a B school because it has a cool games arena should not be the sole reason.
+Yes, college life is fun, but enrolling in a B school because it has a cool games arena should not be the sole reason.
 While these are important for your overall development, choosing a college because of its co-curricular activities and not academics may not help you build a strong foundation for the rest of your life.
-Always look for good faculty and peer culture, where you get up close with the real-life management lessons.
+Always look for a good faculty and peer culture where you get up close to the real-life management lessons.
 A college with the perfect balance of academics and co-curricular events is the one that can help you in the long run.

 Overlooking past placement records

 Before selecting a B school, it is important to look at the placement records.
 The statistics here are not limited to just the number of students getting placed, but also the company and package they have been offered need to be considered.
-Often students just go over the 100% placement marketing gig and end up with a below-average job.
-Therefore, students should analyze the types of companies coming on the campus, job profiles they offer, the number of recruiters from a variety of industries, and more before settling on a college for its placement track.
+Often, students just go over the 100% placement marketing gig and end up with a below-average job.
+Therefore, students should analyse the types of companies coming to the campus, job profiles they offer, the number of recruiters from a variety of industries, and more before settling on a college for its placement track.

 Not caring about the faculty